Traverse City West Senior High School: Demographics

-Additionally, 439 students (28.43%) were eligible for reduced-price or free lunch.
+Additionally, 439 students (29.8%) were eligible for reduced-price or free lunch.

 Athletics

 Traverse City West's sports teams are known as the Titans.
-Since 2022, the school has been part of the Blue Division of the Saginaw Valley League for football, and the Big North Conference for other school-sanctioned sports.
+Since 2022, the school has been part of the North Division of the Saginaw Valley League for football, and the Big North Conference for other school-sanctioned sports.
 West is considered a Division-1 and Class A school by MHSAA, meaning it is in the highest enrollment class for the state.
 West offers the following sports: